 State Academic Symphonic Orchestra; Peter Grote, artistic director of

 numerous international competitions such as the Tchaikovsky Competition

 and the Harbin Musical Competition in China; Alexander Buzlov and Boris

 Andrianov, winners of the Tchaikovsky Competition and others.

-The total prize pool of the competition will be Eur 40,000.
+The total prize pool of the competition was Eur 40,000.